-MESSAGE FROM THE EXECUTIVE PARTNER 3
+MESSAGE FROM THE MANAGEMENT BOARD 3

 1 ABOUT DE BRAUW 4

-2 INTRODUCTION TO THE REPORT 6
+2 INTRODUCTION 6

 3 SUSTAINABLE DEVELOPMENT GOALS 8

 4 LABOUR AND HUMAN RIGHTS 11

 5 ENVIRONMENT 17

 6 ANTI-CORRUPTION 22

 7 PRO BONO INITIATIVES 26

 8 OUTLOOK 29

-MESSAGE FROM THE EXECUTIVE PARTNER
+MESSAGE FROM THE MANAGEMENT BOARD

-De Brauw Blackstone Westbroek (De Brauw) has set itself an ambitious goal of integrating sustainability into our firm's DNA.
+De Brauw Blackstone Westbroek (De Brauw) has set the ambitious goal of integrating sustainability into our firm's DNA.
 Far from impinging on how we do business, the Covid-19 pandemic arguably made us more resolute in our commitment to embed a more sustainable approach into our practice.
 This is the right approach, not only for the firm, our employees and our clients, but also for wider society and the planet.

-De Brauw therefore became a signatory of the United Nations Global Compact (UNGC) in 2021 and I am pleased to present our updated Communication of Progress (CoP) Report for 2022.
+We naturally reaffirm our support and commitment of the Ten Principles of the UNGC in the areas of Labour, Human Rights, Environment and Anti-Corruption.
+De Brauw therefore became a signatory of the United Nations Global Compact (UNGC) in 2021, and we are pleased to present our updated Communication of Progress (CoP) Report for 2022.